 Products that offer an accessible entry point – both financially and psychologically – have an opportunity to help consumers take control of their finances.
 Read more about how.

 People’s financial lives are more interconnected than traditional financial products suggest.
 Products that fail to acknowledge this optimize one function at the expense of the whole.

 U.S. Financial Diaries: Emergency Savings

-Household are reaching just 23% of their emergency savings goals, and are not closing the gap as income increases.
-This suggests the need for short-term savings is acute.
+Households are reaching just 23% of their emergency savings goals and are not closing the gap, even as their income increases.

 Read more about the acute need for short-term savings.

 Saving for Sooner

 Research from the U.S. Financial Diaries project shows that many working families do save.
 But they save for the short-term, not the long-term.
 Take a deeper look at the financial lives of Americans.